kmehltretter82/frama-c-linux/README.md

 contexts across all 69 ARM64 KVM C files type from unmodified sources.
 Two focused fixes add GCC 15 counted-by fallback typing and permit ordinary local objects named like standard function-like macros.
 This is a frontend milestone, not a new Linux bug finding.
-The next work adds architecture-boundary models, bounded semantic scenarios, and historical KVM bug replays.
+The first bounded semantic replay now exercises the known 2023 `kvm_arm_set_fw_reg()` stack overflow: an Eva user-copy extent model reports one invalid destination bound for the vulnerable prefix and none for the current guarded function, both inside the complete current `hypercalls.c` translation unit.
+This calibrates bug detection against a historical fix; it is not a newly discovered kernel bug.
+The next work applies the model to fresh KVM candidates and adds architecture-boundary scenarios.

 ## Linux kernel checks